 - Students applying to study abroad for the full year on two programs in two countries must explain their academic rationale (100-200 words).

-- A list of preliminary courses for all programs you're applying to, including what type of credit you hope to earn, such as elective, distribution, major and/or minor credit.
+- You will need to identify s preliminary course plan for all programs you're applying to, including what type of credit you hope to earn, such as elective, distribution, major and/or minor credit.
+Students should identify courses before meeting with their academic advisers to discuss degree progress and how potential study abroad courses may fulfill remaining degree requirements.

 As part of the application process, you are required to meet with the following academic adviser(s) to review and discuss the courses you plan to take abroad and how they will fit into your overall academic plan at Northwestern.
 It is your responsibility to schedule meetings with relevant advisers after completing your preliminary course plan and before submitting your application.